JuanDelPueblo/sam2-remote-interface/README.md

-# SAM 2 Client Backend
+# Data Engine

-Simple backend API for SAM 2 to interact with C++ frontend.
+Currently only the backend API for SAM 2 and cotracker is implemented to interact with C++ frontend.
 Supports both images and video masking.

 ## How to use